Laim/magicaVoxelModels/2021/December/readme.md

-Models from the first month of learning
+Models from the first month of learning.
+These are based on me looking at models I've either seen online or looking at the the default Magica Voxel models that it comes with and re-creating them.